dreamingechoes/dreamingechoes.github.io/_posts/2015-12-02-become-a-videogame-developer-master-with-gosu-and-ruby.md

 - `Player#accelerate` makes use of the offset_x/offset_y functions.
 They are similar to what some people use sin/cos for: For example, if something moved 100 pixels at an angle of 30°, it would move a distance of `offset_x(30, 100)` pixels horizontally and `offset_y(30, 100)` pixels vertically.
 - When loading BMP files, Gosu replaces `#ff00ff` with transparent pixels.
 - Note that `draw_rot` puts the center of the image at (x, y) - not the upper left corner as draw does!
 This can be controlled by the center_x/center_y arguments if you want.
-- The player is drawn at z=1, i.e. over the background (obviously).
-We'll replace these magic numbers with something better later.
+- The player is drawn at z=1, i.e. over the background.

 ## Using our Player class inside Window